7 Powerful Shoulder Workout For Mass For Boulder Shoulders - The Ultimate Guide

 If we dig further the deltoid has three parts namely the anterior head, middle head and posterior head.
 The anterior head is responsible for flexion movement, such as raising your arms up in front of you and it internally rotates the arm at the shoulder joint.
 The lateral head allows you to lift objects up to the sides, away from you.
 The posterior head helps your arms pull backwards, such as during a row and it also externally rotates the arm at the shoulder joint.

 Now that you know about your shoulders, let’s get started with the shoulder workout for mass.
-These exercises will eventually lead you to give your body the desirable V-shape, in which a strong upper body narrows down to a slim waist.
+These shoulder workout tips will eventually lead you to give your body the desirable V-shape, in which a strong upper body narrows down to a slim waist.

 #1 Shoulder Push Up